tgstation/common_core/Syndicate.md

 Waffle Corp R&D keeps the Syndicate toe-to-toe with their key enemy, Nanotrasen.
 Recent advancements include hardlight technology, put to good use in the energy sword and shielded hardsuits, and the Hypnoflash.

 Nowadays, most of the weapons and equipment seen in the hands of Syndicate operatives is produced by Waffle Corp, from the humble stechkin to the L6 LMG.
 This has also, oddly, produced friction with Donk Co, who frequently steal designs from Waffle Corp for conversion into toys.
 Relations between the companies is kept barely lukewarm by their common enemy, but agents from the two companies regularly antagonise or even outright fight with each other.

+# Interdyne Pharmaceutics
+An up and coming star in Human Space, Interdyne Pharmaceutics is a pharmaceutical company, notable for their advancements in medical technology.
+These include, but are not limited to: advanced sleeper models; consumer-grade prosthetic limbs;  organ printing devices; and laser-based surgical tools.
+In the public eye, they're well liked for their seemingly altruistic running of hundreds of civilian hospitals throughout the reaches of human space- providing affordable healthcare to the masses.

+Behind their veneer of respectability, however, lies a dark secret.
+Interdyne is also one of the biggest black market dealers of biological weaponry, illegal genetics research, and illicit substances.
+Notable examples of their products include the original recipe for Space Drugs, the proliferation of Fungal Tuberculosis amongst terrorist groups, and the invention of Romerol via a mutation of plasmaman fungi.

+While Interdyne (for the most part) stays out of the day-to-day running of Syndicate operations, they are an important supplier of both liquid cash and materiel to their cause, and their CEO holds one of the coveted board member positions in Syndicate command.

 # Misc.
 Syndicate Information
 ## On the Syndicate and Head of Staff Jumpsuits